Azure/KAN/docs/tutorial/setup-guide.md

     2. After you select **1**, a list of AKS clusters appears under your subscription.

-       Select the AKS cluster that you want to install POSS on.
+       Select the AKS cluster that you want to install KAN on.

     ![Screenshot of AKS cluster](https://user-images.githubusercontent.com/10191339/186487409-c325c76c-0771-409c-9c4a-4babb666d9de.png)